 There's still something very special about a place behind the wheel of a Discovery.
 In contrast to more car-like rivals, it's not a cockpit-like experience with all the controls angled towards you as they would be in, say a Range Rover Sport.
 No, this is different - a place of command: a place to do business with the elements, be they the snake-infested swamps of the rainy season in the Serengeti or the snarled-up traffic of a wet windy morning on the school run.
-This fifth generation version is powered by Jaguar Land Rover's efficient range of four and six cylinder petrol and diesel engines, all paired with a smooth and responsive ZF eight-speed automatic gearbox.
-Most buyers will want the entry-level twin-turbo Sd4 Ingenium four-cylinder diesel, a unit that produces 240hp with an impressive 500Nm of torque.
-There's also a 300hp four cylinder Ingenium petrol engine.
-Six-cylinder diesel power comes from the 306hp Sd6, which delivers 600Nm of torque for strong performance, pulling power and efficiency.
+This improved version of the fifth generation model gets a more capable Intelligent All-Wheel Drive system and Jaguar Land Rover's latest engine tech, all the units paired with a smooth and responsive ZF eight-speed automatic gearbox.
+Only the entry-level P300 four cylinder 300hp petrol variant does without electrified assistance.
+Otherwise, the brand's 48V MHEV mild hybrid tech features across the line-up's remaining three 3.0-litre six cylinder powerplants.
+Most will want one of the diesels, either the D250, which has 570Nm of torque and 249PS; or the D300, which offers 650Nm of torque and 300hp.
+There's also a six cylinder petrol variant, the P360, with 500Nm of torque and 360hp.
 All variants get impressive towing capability, the diesel variants offering a class-leading 3,500kg braking towing total.
 Plus Land Rover has developed clever technology to make this towing ability more accessible.
 Advanced Tow Assist is an ingenious development which allows drivers to complete potentially difficult reversing manoeuvres when towing trailers, caravans and horseboxes with ease.
 As before, there's class-leading off road ability thanks to permanent 4WD and the standard 'Terrain Response' system.
+An optional Configurable Terrain Response set-up allows drivers to fine-tune the Discovery's throttle mapping, gearbox shift points, steering and suspension settings to suit their preferences and requirements.

 |Land Rover Hatfield||01707 561 209|